garnierclement/pfe/sensors/README.md

 How is this *mode* hierarchy be useful ?
 Let's consider a situation where we might want a slightly different type of the Request procedure.
 It is easy to implement it by just adding a new property after `default`.
 As previously defined, the `default` procedure objective is *to send the sensor's data in OSC format to some other node*.
 Here, we can think of other *modes* that can be *send the sensor's data with another type of format* or *to send the data over TCP (instead of UDP)*.

+#### Limitation

+The `limitation` property of the `default` mode of the Request procedure sets the maximum of concurrent clients that can request the data of a sensor.

+This is to take in account the limitation of some sensors or drivers

+> WARNING, this is a new specification that is not yet implemented in Manticore

 #### Options

 Each mode can have some options.
 These options corresponds to variables that will be set by Manticore at runtime.